 Fresh apple cider, apple brandy, triple sec, dry white wine, a hint of cinnamon, and diced seasonal fruit come together to form a perfectly balanced, sweet and tart cocktail.

 Simply combine, chill overnight, and serve.
 No messing with cocktail shakers.
-No last-minute garnishes (okay, maybe a cinnamon rim and cinnastick make it fancy, but you don’t need those).
-Just an easy, fresh, and fabulous seasonal cocktail with just 10 minutes of investment.
+No last-minute garnishes (okay, maybe a cinnamon-sugar rim and cinnastick make it fancy, but you don’t need those).
+Just an easy, fresh, and fabulous fall cocktail with just 10 minutes of investment.